lemon19900815/awesome-cxx-timer/README.md

-## 1. design
+## 1. Design

-1. On Windows, after `std::this_thread::sleep_for` some milliseconds, the thread is resumed, but the time is passed more than the sleep time.
-I use the `condition_variable` to simulate it.
+1. On Windows and Linux, after `std::this_thread::sleep_for` some milliseconds, the thread is resumed, but the passed period is more than sleep time.
+Using `condition_variable` replace `sleep_for`.
-2. the `time_event_t` callback is run on another thread to avoiding prolonged execution of callbacks that impact timer accuracy.
+2. The `time_event_t` callback is run on another thread to avoiding slow execution of callbacks that impact timer accuracy.

-## 2. timer interface
+## 2. Interface

 ```c++
 // the timer callback function signature.